everscale-actions/tonos-se/README.md

 > [TON OS Startup Edition](https://github.com/tonlabs/tonos-se) is a local blockchain that developer can run on their machine in one click.
 See the [TON Labs TON OS SE documentation](https://docs.ton.dev/86757ecb2/p/19d886-ton-os-se) for detailed information.

-And also provides NPM Package for a quick run locally using CLI depends on your Operation System.
+And also provides NPM Package for a quick run locally using CLI depends on your Operating System.
 The current solution consists of 2 repositories that solve a specific task.

-- ton-actions/tonos-se-binaries - application packs includes binaries and configuration files
+- [ton-actions/tonos-se](https://github.com/ton-actions/tonos-se) - CLI tool for install and manage TONOS SE (NPM Package)
-- ton-actions/tonos-se - CLI tool for install and manage TONOS SE (NPM Package)
+- [ton-actions/tonos-se-binaries](https://github.com/ton-actions/tonos-se-binaries) - additional repository for generating application packs includes binaries and configuration files for different Operating Systems.

 ## Features